je-suis-tm/web-scraping/README.md

 df=pd.read_sql("""SELECT * FROM table_name WHERE [column1]=value1""",conn)
 ```

 One of the very common issues from query is encoding.
-Unfortunately, I haven’t managed to solve it so far.
+Unfortunately, I haven't managed to solve it so far.
 Though there is a way to get around like this

 ```python
 'C\'était des loques qui se traînaient'.encode('latin-1').decode('ISO-8859-1')